unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

-# Gateway Engine (gwe) README
+# Gateway Engine (GWE) README

 Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
-In the IoT context, a 'gateway' can be loosely defined as any device that serves as a communication broker for other devices.
-Gateways, in this context, often bridge the gap between an IoT platform (Exosite) and some a collection of devices that don't posses the ability of internet (HTTP/CoAP/MQTT) communications.
+In the IoT context, a "gateway" can be loosely defined as any device that serves as a communication broker for other devices.
+Gateways, in this context, often bridge the gap between an IoT platform (Exosite) and some collection of devices that do not possess the ability of Internet (HTTP/CoAP/MQTT) communications.

 # Overview